-- (f) generally, all such matters as are commonly the subject matter of the rules of an unincorporated association. - (3) The charity in general meeting has the power to alter, add to or repeal the rules or bye-laws. - (4) The trustees must adopt such means as they think sufficient to bring the rules and bye-laws to the notice of members of the charity. - (5) The rules or bye-laws shall be binding on all members of the charity.
+- recording the signature that enables it to be properly authenticated.) - (f) generally, all such matters as are commonly the subject matter of the rules of an unincorporated association. - The charity in general meeting has the power to alter, add to or repeal the rules or bye-laws. - (4) The trustees must adopt such means as they think sufficient to bring the rules and bye-laws to the notice of members of the charity. - The rules or bye-laws shall be binding on all members of the charity.
 No rule or bye-law shall be inconsistent with, or shall affect or repeal anything contained in, this constitution.